 What is Gua Sha？ 刮痧

-Gua Sha, also called spooning, is an ancient therapeutic practice that began in China centuries ago.
+Gua Sha, also called spooning, is an ancient therapeutic practice that began in China centuries ago for removing stagnation, clearing some heat from an area, and improving the flow of Qi energy and blood to the area.
 It remains a popular practice in China, Vietnam, Indonesia and Southeast Asia.
 “Gua” means to scrape or rub.
 “Sha” is a reddish, sandy appearance.